For direct access to ResearchPort, which provides access to databases both on- and off-campus, go to the Research Port website.

 ERIC: Index of articles related to education.

-INDEX TO LEGAL PERIODICALS FULL-TEXT: Indexes legal journals and newspapers, and includes the full-text of some articles.
+INDEX TO LEGAL PERIODICALS & BOOKS FULL-TEXT: Indexes legal journals, books, and newspapers.
+Includes the full-text of some articles.

 JSTOR: The Law Library subscribes to the Arts and Sciences I & II collections.
 Arts and Sciences I offers 119 journal titles in the humanities and social sciences, including core journals in economics, history, political science and sociology.
 Arts and Sciences II adds depth to the subject areas contained in A & S I and offers titles in new areas such as archaeology and classics.
 A & S II contains 124 titles.